An organization that seeks to do good also needs to be able to extend its reach to do the most good where it can.

 Humanitarian work is about people.
 It only stands to reason then that, whatever the other particulars of your nonprofit’s marketing strategy, storytelling should be a central aspect.
 Using your platform to tell the stories of those you work with puts a human face to the work that you do.

-It provides concrete and compelling proof of your organization’s impact out in the real world, and it also gives stakeholders an opportunity to share their experiences.
+It provides concrete and compelling proof of your organization’s impact in the real world, and it also allows stakeholders to share their experiences.

 In the process, such storytelling highlights the importance of your cause by showing how it concretely impacts the lives of actual people.
 These stories, in turn, will motivate supporters to invest both materially and emotionally in your cause.